Prescribing Information

 Help with copays?

 Check for copay coverage.
-Considering that some patients need financial assistance, our copay assistance programs may help eligible* patients with the cost of their treatment.
+Our copay assistance programs may help eligible* patients with the cost of their treatment.

 The ONIVYDE Copay Assistance Program for eligible, commercially insured patients is available by enrolling in IPSEN CARES.
 Here is the key information: